 All Project Disk Space is protected by both hardware RAID (protecting against disk failures) and daily Snapshots (protecting against accidental deletion of files).
 For files that need to be protected in the event of a disaster, backed-up space is available.
 Please review the guidelines for requesting backed up versus not-backed-up Project Disk Space.

 By default, each new project is set up with 50 GB on a backed up partition and another 50 GB on a not-backed-up partition.
 Additional Project Disk Space may be requested by a project’s Lead Project Investigator (LPI) via the RCS Project Management web site with more information on the RCS Project Management page.
-There is no charge for requests up to the Free Baseline Quota of a total of 1 TB.
+There is no charge for requests up to the Free Baseline Quota maximum, which is a total of 1 TB.

 Researchers requiring more than 1 TB can purchase additional, not-backed-up storage at a substantially subsidized rate through the Buy-in Program or rent storage through the Storage-as-a-Service offering.
-The current cost for storage is no more than $100/TB/5 years under the Buy-In program and $91/TB/year under the Storage-as-a-Service program.
+The current cost for storage is $76/TB/5 years under the Buy-In program and $20/TB/year under the Storage-as-a-Service program; these prices are subject to change.

 A portion of the Project Disk Space on the SCC is dbGaP compliant for data that requires it (primarily BUMC genomics projects) and can be accessed from all SCC compute nodes but only the